 There was a world you used to belong to, and you grieve it.
-It’s there in front of you, every day, on social media – there, in the radiant faces of other women as they go about their lives, their holidays, gym classes, dates, promotions.
-You wonder how, in a world so connected, you are left feeling so goddamn disconnected from it all.
+It’s there in front of you, every day, on Facebook, Instagram, Twitter – there, in the radiant faces of other women as they go about their social lives, their holidays, gym classes, dates, promotions.
+You wonder how, in a world so connected by social media, you are left feeling so goddamn disconnected from it all.

 Surrounded by little people, noise, clutter, you find yourself lonelier than ever.
 But it’s not a loneliness from being alone.
 It’s a loneliness that comes from being so far from yourself, so far from who you once were.
 You don’t even know who that is anymore.
 You feel as though you’ve traded your whole identity to be a mother.
 Sacrificed your entire life to care for those around you.
 This is all you know now.
 This is all your life has become.

-You long for independence, spontaneity, to be carefree.
+You long for your independence, your spontaneity, your carefree.
 For road trips and dinner dates and live music and nights out in the city.
 For beach days and lazy Sundays in bed and to read a book, uninterrupted.
-Drained, you yearn for the things that bring nurture to your tired body and soul as you force yourself through another day on the remnants of what you have left to give.
+Drained, you yearn for the things that bring nurture to your tired body and soul as you force yourself through another day on the scarce remnants of what you have left to give.